terragady/MBSE-ArdRims/README.md

 17. The cooling destination temperature can be set as a Auto/Recipe setting.
 18. Better timing using the interrupt driven secTimer library.
 This works much better then the old millis() function.
+19. Conditional define (USE_PumpPWM true/false) that allows you to regulate the pump speed using the Arduino PWM signals.
+Default is false and must be used if the pump is connected using a relay.
+If true, you must use a electronic power circuit. waarmee de pomp snelheid electronisch geregeld kan worden.
+Default false, dus voor relais.
+Indien true moet je zorgen voor een elektronische vermogens regeling.

 Next to the standard Arduino libraries you need to install the following extra
 libraries: